This topic describes the procedure for exporting a virtual database (VDB) to a physical one, also known as V2P.

 - Select whether or not to Open Database After Recovery.

 If you do not select this option, the Oracle database will not undergo open resetlogs, and the database will not be available for read/write access.
 This can be useful if the files are to be used to restore an existing data file for recovery purposes.
 You can use the scripts that are created in the target environment to complete the database open process at a later time.
 For more information, see Manually Recovering a Database after V2P.

 - Click Advanced to customize data transfer settings, customize the target directory layout, enter any database configuration parameters or enter file mappings from the source environment to the target.
-For more information, see Customizing Target Directory Structure for Database Export, Customizing Oracle VDB Configuration Settings and Customizing VDB File Mappings.
+For more information, see Customizing Target Directory Structure for Database Export, Configuration Settings for Oracle Virtual Databases and Customizing VDB File Mappings.
 The data transfer settings are described below: